Team148/RW-PCB-Public/README.md

-# RW-PCBs
+# RW-PCB-Public

 Disclaimer: These were only designed, and prototyped but have not been tested.

 These PCBs are RW version of the Talon SRX Breakout Board and a simple CAN Bus Daisy Chain Board.
 This is standardized around the Molex SL latching type of connector (50-57-9405).
 This type of connector also connects to US Digital S5 Encoders